DIY Coconut Lime Sea Salt Scrub

 5 steps to the perfect DIY body polish

 1. Choose your salt.
 (Of course you are using salt, not sugar, because you are one smart cookie and you know that salt works a lot better than sugar for scrubs.
-It doesn't immediately dissolve on wet skin like sugar does, plus it imparts mineral benefits you just don't get from crushed shells or, god forbid, microbeads that will end up polluting our waterways for generations).
-Remember to keep in mind why you're doing the scrub: to remove dry, dead skin, exfoliate out any accumulated toxins, and reveal younger, softer skin beneath.
+It doesn't immediately dissolve on wet skin like sugar does, plus it imparts mineral benefits you just don't get from sugar or, god forbid, microbeads that will end up polluting our waterways for generations).
+Keep in mind why you're doing the scrub: to remove dry, dead skin, exfoliate out any accumulated toxins, and reveal younger, softer skin beneath.

 We chose fine sea salt, but you might want to choose superfine if you plan to use the scrub on your face or if you have very sensitive skin.
 Or, you might want to use a coarser grain if you will be scrubbing your feet, knees and elbows, but be careful...coarse salt can be scratchy!